designstem/projects/spirals/index.md

 <div>

-To construct the paper model of the dice staircase we need:
+To construct the paper model of the dice staircase, we need:

 * 2 A4 sheets of thick paper where we print the template
 * Pair of scissors
 * Liquid paper glue
-* Plastic A4 sheet e.g. overhead transparency film sheet
+* Plastic A4 sheet e.g., overhead transparency film sheet

 </div>